rwblokzijl/Msc-thesis-EuroToken/thesis.md

 attempt to innovate by other parties is conditional on the interoperability provided by the banks.
 While traditional physical currencies are still around as an alternative, their usage has declined due to the increasing utility of digital money in the age of the internet.
-The increase in the use of a digital payment solution, combined with the mismanagement of the current banking system, makes the need for a new open payment system evident.
+The increase in the use of digital payment solution, combined with the mismanagement of the current banking system, makes the need for a new open payment system evident.

 In order to rectify the offset in the balance of power and to promote productive financial innovation, a new and open medium of exchange is required.
-Such a currency needs to be digitally efficient, transparent, accountable, and be fit for global transacting in the 21st century.
-In this chapter we explore the challenges in the creation of such a currency, specify the requirements for such a payment system and describe why a current solutions are still lacking.
+Such a currency needs to be digitally efficient, transparent, accountable, and fit for global transacting in the 21st century.
+In this chapter we explore the challenges in the creation of such a currency, specify the requirements for such a payment system and describe why current solutions are still lacking.

 ## The difficulty of modern digital payment solutions

-The search for reliable, digital, money can be traced back as far as David Chaum in 1983 when he first released his paper on Blind Signatures for Untraceable Payments [@Chaum1983blind].
+The search for reliable, digital, money can be traced back as far as 1983 when David Chaum first released his paper on Blind Signatures for Untraceable Payments [@Chaum1983blind].
 Rather than specifying a full design for a decentralized currency, Chaum describes a mechanism for preserving user privacy against third parties in digital transactions.
 Since then many implementations